SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 Good to know: You can alter the speed for the two clicks or presses (Windows default is 500 ms) in the [core settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Core-Configuration).

 As said, this way to initiate an activation command is *only* required for the voice recognition services that are run locally (part of the Windows operating system) together with the Driving Coach.
 When using Azure or Google voice recognition, you can simply push the *Push-To-Talk* button once and issue a normal command or an activation command as you like.
 The double-press method is supported everywhere as well, though, to keep things consistent.

+##### Combining activation and command

+If the chosen voice recognizer supports arbitrary phrases, which is the case for Azure, Google, Whisper and so on, you can combine activation and command into one phrase.
+To do this, precede the normal command phrase with the name of the Assistant you wand to address.

+Example: "Jona, can you plan a pitstop?"

+This activates Jona, the Race Engineer, and immediately asks Jona to plan a pitstop.

+###### Notes

+1. This is not supported for voice recognition built into Windows ("Windows (Server)", "Windows (Desktop)").
+2. The combined phrase is only recognized, if the first word is the name of the Assistant.
+For example: "Hey Jona, can you plan a pitstop?" or "Can you plan a pitstop, Jona?" won't be recognized.

 #### Push-To-Talk Behaviour